Inpatient Rehabilitation Q&A

 Yes.
 Our physicians and therapists are actively involved in research.
 They participate in local, regional and national conferences and meetings.
 We are also involved in training medical professionals like nurses, allied health professionals and pediatric physiatry fellows.
 This is important because it keeps us up-to-date on new technologies and evidence-based practices and shows we are continually learning what works best.
 That way, we can keep improving our already high quality of care.

 What is the caseload size for nursing and therapy staff?

 Caseload size is represented by a ratio.
 The first number is the number of patients and the second is the number of staff members.
 The closer the two numbers are to each other, the more personal attention each patient is receiving.

 Therapy staff – 6:1

 Nursing staff – 4:1

 What is the therapy treatment schedule for weekdays and weekends?

-While in the CIRU, patients are treated seven days a week with a minimum of three hours of therapy a day.
+While in inpatient rehabilitation, patients are treated seven days a week with a minimum of three hours of therapy a day.
 Patients can receive up to five hours of therapy a day (9 a.m. to noon and 1 p.m. to 3 p.m.).

 Are there support groups for families, caregivers and siblings?

 Yes.
-We offer community support groups run by our chaplain and child life specialists to help ease the stress that may come with a stay in the CIRU.
+We offer community support groups run by our chaplain and child life specialists to help ease the stress that may come with a stay in inpatient rehabilitation.
 They also help families adjust to what life will be like when they return home.